jackdewinter/pymarkdown/newdocs/src/user-guide.md

 The information returned includes columns for:

-- `ID` - identifier of the rule
+- `ID` - identifier of the Rule Plugin
-- `NAMES` - names or aliases associated with the rule
+- `NAMES` - names or aliases associated with the Rule Plugin
-- `ENABLED (DEFAULT)` - whether the rule is enabled by default
+- `ENABLED (DEFAULT)` - whether the Rule Plugin is enabled by default
-- `ENABLED (CURRENT)` - whether the current configuration has enabled the rule
+- `ENABLED (CURRENT)` - whether the current configuration has enabled the Rule Plugin
-- `VERSION` - revision associated with the rule
+- `VERSION` - revision associated with the Rule Plugin
-- `FIX` - whether fix mode is supported for this rule
+- `FIX` - whether **fix** mode is supported for this Rule Plugin

+You can think of `plugins list` as a live view of how your Rule Plugin configuration as described in the [Rule Plugins](#rule-plugins) section has been applied.
+If `ENABLED (CURRENT)` does not match your expectations, re‑check your `--enable-rules`, `--disable-rules`, and configuration file settings.

 An optional `list_filter` argument may be added with a simple [glob](https://docs.python.org/3/library/glob.html) format.
 This filter is applied to the `ID` field and the `NAMES` field to